arangodb/docs/3.4/graphs-pregel.md

 In general it is also recommended to set the `store` attribute of Pregel jobs to `true` to make a job store its value on disk and not just in main memory.
 This way the results are removed from main memory once a Pregel job completes.
-If the `store` attribute is explicitly set to `false`, result sets of completed Pregel runs will not be removed from main memory unless the result set is explicitly discarded by a call to the `cancel` function.
+If the `store` attribute is explicitly set to `false`, result sets of completed Pregel runs will not be removed from main memory until the result set is explicitly discarded by a call to the `cancel` function (or a shutdown of the server).